pran-7-5/eco_style/README.md

 Particular properties you can travel to the moon, animals can't.

 Spirit is essential like your abstract, your information, you have love, care, honesty, beauty.
 These concepts don't exist physically, you have these things even if you are not showing these qualities.
+Ok let me explain further, people think it's stored in the brain.
+Let's assume you had an accident and got brain injury and you lost your memory, will you act as a violent man now.
+So this information is not fed to you just once when you were a kid, but rather this information is fed to you constantly and always, or you will become a criminal.

 No, you can't become a ghost, there is no such thing as ghosts.
 There is nothing that will come out of you, when your body dies.